dscv3-universal-resources/dscv3-universal-resources-docs/docs/catalog/catalog.md

 # Catalog

-This is a catalog of DSC resources available.
+This is a catalog of available Microsoft DSC resources.

 ## Resources

-You can use PowerShell to retrieve the available release packages from the dscv3-universal-resources repository:
+You can use PowerShell to retrieve the available release packages from the [dscv3-universal-resources][00] repository:

 ```powershell
 # Get the latest release packages from the GitHub repository